Sewage Treatment Plant (STP)

-City Water Purifier collaborating successfully with to improve the quality of wastewater for recycling, sewage treatment plants use primary, secondary, or biological, and tertiary treatment processes.
+City Water Purifier is one of the best sewage treatment plant service providers in Bangladesh.
+We are also collaborating successfully with other organizations to improve the quality of wastewater for recycling.
+Sewage treatment plants use primary, secondary, biological, and tertiary treatment processes.

 A sewage treatment plant and a septic tank are both generally built in very similar ways.
 Sewage enters the first chamber of the sewage treatment plant from the property being served, much like a septic tank.
 Here, the water rests until sediments have accumulated on the tank’s bottom and grease, oil, and scum have floated to the top.